TANESCO: Operations

-Import and Export
+Import and export

 Tanesco has to import a small amount of its energy from Uganda and Zambia to supply the needs of the bordering regions that are not connected to the national grid.
 Currently Tanzania only exports electricity to Kenya near the Horo Horo region, and the Isinya–Singida High Voltage Power Line is under construction.
 With the recent expansion of the Gas Sector in Tanzania the company has major plans to increase exports to neighbouring countries.

-Small Power Projects
+Small power projects

 Overview

 In 2009 the Government through Energy and Water Utilities Regulatory Authority (EWURA) approved Small Power Project framework.
 Since the Government didn't have Renewable energy policy in place nor did they have any major plans for energy generation through renewable fuels, the government encouraged Renewable energy projects (mini hydro, biomass, solar and wind) with capacity range between 0.1 MW to 10 MW to be developed.
 Since introduction of SPPs only mini hydro and biomass power projects are in operation; the high cost of setup, fluctuating foreign exchange prices and low tariffs have discouraged investment.
 The SPP framework also ties in with The Rural Energy Agency (REA) and they are responsible for financing of rural electrification projects.
 This is mainly extension of grid connected and mini-grid connected distribution network to the rural areas.